FusionComputingLab/freegsnke/docs/README.md

 ## Viewing the documentation

-After building you can look at `docs/_build/html/index.html` in the browser to view the documentation webpage.
+After building, open the `docs/_build/html/index.html` file in a browser to view the documentation landing page.

 ## Manual documentation

-Additionally you can add documentation manually.
-For this see the examples under `docs/installation_guide/index.rst`, `docs/user_guide/index.rst`, and `docs/user_guide/guide_1.rst`
+Additionally, documentation can be added manually.
+See the examples under `docs/installation_guide/index.rst`, `docs/user_guide/index.rst`, and `docs/user_guide/guide_1.rst`

 ## TODOs
 - [ ] add general documentation and examples/guides